The RC LiPo Battery Connector is Such an Important Yet Overlooked Device in Our Hobby.

 I personally love JST RCY connectors.
 They are easy to plug & unplug and are very robust (I've had to replace very few over the years).
 In fact, they are pretty much the only 5 Amp rated 2 pin connector I currently use anymore.
 They come both as crimp only versions or with wires already installed.

-Deans Mini Connectors are a solid little connector rated at about 10Amps.
+Deans Mini Connectors (Mini T Plug) are a solid little connector rated at about 10Amps.
 I say "about" because depending on what spec page you look at, values are ranging from 7Amps up to 12Amps.
 I have pushed them to 15Amps for sort bursts without issue.

 Servo plugs which use Mini-PV terminals, are not generally associated with LiPo battery connectors, however they are most certainly used for RC powering methods; namely the on board electronics (receiver and/or flybarless system, servos).
 This could be either from a dedicated RX battery (NiMh, NiCad, LiPo, or LiFe), or the BEC (stand alone or built into the ESC).